BenchLabs/bench-technology-handbook/culture-and-principles.md

 ```
 If no one says anything:

-All the conversations we've had + the innapropriate thing that was said = our culture
+All the conversations we've had + the inappropriate thing that was said = our culture

 If someone says something:

-All the conversations we've had + the innapropriate thing that was said + a conversation about how that comment isn't acceptable = our culture
+All the conversations we've had + the inappropriate thing that was said + a conversation about how that comment isn't acceptable = our culture
 ```

 It's that simple: one conversation changes the culture, and another may correct its course.